Close

 GT4

-The GT4 class currently consists of five vehicles in the service, the category slotting in between the Porsche Cup and TCR vehicles in terms of lap speed.
+The GT4 class currently consists of five vehicles in the service but only three for the Nurburgring 24 Hours, the category slotting in between the Porsche Cup and TCR vehicles in terms of lap speed.

 The GT4 regulations force the cars to be built very closely to their road-going counterparts, meaning they share very similar powertrains.
 Compared to their more capable GT3 cousins, GT4 vehicles produce very little downforce, so they rely primarily on mechanical grip from the suspension setup and tyres to make their lap time.